LaurieAnderson92/ApocalypseTM/README.md

 -  A section that goes into detail about the setting of the world

 The Character Page
-- A mecanisum for creating a ncharacter in the setting.
+- A [form for creating a character](assets/documentation/features-charactercreator.png) in the setting.

 ### Future Implementations